-108. The National Planning Policy Framework (NPPF) requires that the objectively assessed need for housing in a housing market area is met in full in local plans.
+106. The National Planning Policy Framework (NPPF) requires that the objectively assessed need for housing in a housing market area is met in full in local plans.
 Oldham Council maintains an updated Local Housing Needs Assessment, including a specific analysis of the needs of Saddleworth.

-- 109. Places for Everyone (PfE) (formerly The Greater Manchester Plan for Homes, Jobs and the Environment GMSF) was submitted to the Planning Inspectorate and examination took place from November 2022.
-PfE proposes a stepped housing requirement for Oldham of: 404 homes per year for the period 2022-25; 680 homes per year for 2025-30; and 772 homes per year in 2030-39. - 110.
-The LHNA identifies that Saddleworth and Lees has the highest median house prices of any of the districts in the borough. - 111.
-Saddleworth and the Saddleworth villages are identified as a clear identifiable sub-market, with a distinct need for affordable housing.
+17 A Local Housing Needs Assessment is being prepared for Oldham.
+When this is available the evidence should underpin the Neighbourhood Plan to ensure that policies are justified by up-to-date evidence.
+107. Places for Everyone (PfE) (formerly The Greater Manchester Plan for Homes, Jobs and the Environment - GMSF) proposes a stepped housing requirement for Oldham of: 404 homes per year for the period 2022-25; 680 homes per year for 2025-30; and 772 homes per year in 2030-39.

+108. The LHNA18 identifies that Saddleworth and Lees has the highest median house prices of any of the districts in the borough.

+109. Saddleworth and the Saddleworth villages are identified as a clear identifiable sub-market, with a distinct need for affordable housing.
 The LHNA identifies a complete lack of 1-bedroom housing, and limited housing for older residents, both of which are needed.
-Demand for housing is high across the district. - 112.
-Data on the community response to housing needs can be found on pages 71-73 of the Dobcross submission, and pages 7-10 of the data from the Neighbourhood Survey. - 113.
-Specific data on property type and size is included on pages 45 and 46, while information on tenure is included on page 51.
-Comparable market rent data is on page 58. - 114.
-The Neighbourhood Survey found that residents identify that there was little priority given to shared space housing (e.g. flats) just 9% of respondents cited it as their first priority.
-Just over 45% of respondents to the Neighbourhood Survey specified detached houses as their least preferred development type, by far the strongest response to any particular type of housing. - 115.
-In order of response, the weighted preferences for types of housing (most preferred first) were: 1) Terraced (2.53); 2) Retirement homes (2.76); 3) Semi-detached (2.80); 4) Sheltered/supported accommodation (2.91); 5) Shared space (e.g. flats) (3.30); 6) Detached (3.49)13. - 116.
-There was little need identified for private rented accommodation, with 64% wanting more owner-occupied, and 37% wanting more social rented stock.14
+Demand for housing is high across the district.

+110. Information on the community response to housing needs can be found on pages 71-73 of the Dobcross submission, and pages 7-10 of the data from the Neighbourhood Survey.

+111. Specific data on property type and size is included on pages 45 and 46, while information on tenure is included on page 51.
+Comparable market rent data is on page 58 of the data from the Neighbourhood Survey.

+112. The Neighbourhood Survey found that residents identified that there was little desire for shared space housing (e.g. flats) - just 9% of respondents cited it as their first priority.
+Just over 45% of respondents to the Neighbourhood Survey specified detached houses as their least preferred development type, by far the strongest response to any particular type of housing.

+113. In order of response, the weighted preferences for types of housing (most preferred first) were: 1) Terraced (2.53); 2) Retirement homes (2.76); 3) Semi-detached (2.80); 4) Sheltered/supported accommodation (2.91); 5) Shared space (e.g. flats) (3.30); 6) Detached (3.49)19.

-13 The more preferable the option, the lower the score.
+19 The more preferable the option, the lower the score.